EliteMasterEric/elitemastereric.github.io/_posts/2023-02-16-VSCode-Extensions.md

 - **[Haxe](https://marketplace.visualstudio.com/items?itemName=nadako.vshaxe)**

-Anyone who has written Haxe has this extension, and has used its syntax highlighting and
+This is the recommended extension for Haxe, and anyone who has written Haxe has used its syntax highlighting, problem reporting, and code completion features.
+However, you might not be aware that it has a wide variety of powerful features, such as:

+- Full debugging support with breakpoints (see [my Haxe Debugger guide](/Haxe-VSCode-Debugger/)).
+- Refactoring (Right Click -> Refactor)
+- Formatting with hxformat (see [my Haxe formatting guide](/Haxe-Formatting/))

 ## AI Assistance